-For stock options requiring an assessment of value during the three months ended March 31, 2021, the fair value of each stock option award was estimated using the Black-Scholes option-pricing model with the following assumptions:
+For stock options requiring an assessment of value during the six months ended June 30, 2021, the fair value of each stock option award was estimated using the Black-Scholes option-pricing model with the following assumptions:

-Risk-free interest rate 0.80%
+Risk-free interest rate 0.89%

 Expected dividend yield 0%

-Expected volatility 201.47%
+Expected volatility 198.79%

-Expected life 2.5 years
+Expected life 3.5 to 3.6 years

 On July 15, 2020, as amended on August 12, 2020, in connection with the employment agreement entered into with Eric J. Forman, Mr. Forman was granted options for 58,333 shares of the Company's common stock.
 The options can be exercised on a cashless basis.
 The options have a term of five years and an exercise price of \$7.14 per share, which was equal to the closing market price of the Company's common stock on the grant date.
 The options vested as to 25% on August 12, 2020 and August 12, 2021, and will vest 25% on each of the second and third anniversaries of the grant date.
 The fair value of these stock options, as calculated pursuant to the Black-Scholes option-pricing model, was determined to be \$400,855 (\$6.8718 per share), of which \$100,214 was attributable to the stock options fully-vested on August 12, 2020 and was therefore charged to operations on that date.
 The remaining unvested portion of the fair value of the stock options is being charged to operations ratably from August 12, 2020 through August 12, 2023.
-During the three months ended March 31, 2022 and 2021, the Company recorded charges to general and administrative costs in the consolidated statement of operations of \$24,710 and \$24,710, respectively, with respect to these stock options.
+During the three months ended June 30, 2022 and 2021, the Company recorded charges to general and administrative costs in the consolidated statement of operations of \$24,985 and \$24,985, respectively, with respect to these stock options.
+During the six months ended June 30, 2022 and 2021, the Company recorded charges to general and administrative costs in the consolidated statement of operations of \$49,695 and \$49,695, respectively, with respect to these stock options.

 On August 1, 2020, in connection with an employment agreement entered into with Dr. James S. Miser, M.D., Dr. Miser was granted options for 83,334 shares of the Company's common stock.
 The options can be exercised on a cashless basis.
 The options have a term of five years and an exercise price of \$7.14 per share, which was equal to the closing market price of the Company's common stock on the effective date of the employment agreement.
 The options vested as to 25% on August 1, 2020 and August 1, 2021, and will vest 25% on each of the second and third anniversaries of the effective date.
 The fair value of these stock options, as calculated pursuant to the Black-Scholes option-pricing model, was determined to be \$572,650 (\$6.8718 per share), of which \$143,163 was attributable to the stock options fully-vested on August 1, 2020 and was therefore charged to operations on that date.
 The remaining unvested portion of the fair value of the stock options is being charged to operations ratably from August 1, 2020 through August 1, 2023.
-During the three months ended March 31, 2022 and 2021, the Company recorded charges to general and administrative costs in the consolidated statement of operations of \$35,300 and \$35,300, respectively, with respect to these stock options.
+During the three months ended June 30, 2022 and 2021, the Company recorded charges to general and administrative costs in the consolidated statement of operations of \$35,693 and \$35,693, respectively, with respect to these stock options.
+During the six months ended June 30, 2022 and 2021, the Company recorded charges to general and administrative costs in the consolidated statement of operations of \$70,993 and \$70,993, respectively, with respect to these stock options.